Are you sick of constantly swapping out different HDMI cables?

 One thing is immediately clear about the IOGEAR HD switch – it’s intended for professional, or at least, semi-pro, usage.
 With eight inputs allowed, it caters to a need that frankly, most households with never have.
 Those that do, however, will find it a vital, if pricey (around $140), piece of equipment.

 Sure, with just two input ports, it’s not the largest model around.
-It doesn’t come with remote control, and it can’t automatically switch sources, that’s true.
-However, if you’re just looking for an easier way to swap from one input to another, the DotStone hub is all you need.
+It doesn’t come with remote control, and it is not able to automatically switch sources, that’s true.
+However, if you’re just looking for an easier way to swap from one input to another, the DotStone hub is probably all you need.